OWASP/www-project-proactive-controls/v3/en/c9-security-logging.md

 ## Secure Logging Design
 Logging solutions must be built and managed in a secure way.
 Secure Logging design may include the following:

-* Encode and validate any dangerous characters before logging to prevent [log injection](https://www.owasp.org/index.php/Log_Injection) or [log forging](https://www.owasp.org/index.php/Log_Forging) attacks.
+* Encode and validate any dangerous characters before logging to prevent [log injection](https://www.owasp.org/index.php/Log_Injection) attacks.
 * Do not log sensitive information.
 For example, do not log password, session ID, credit cards, or social security numbers.
 * Protect log integrity.
 An attacker may attempt to tamper with the logs.
 Therefore, the permission of log files and log changes audit should be considered.
 * Forward logs from distributed systems to a central, secure logging service.
 This will sure log data cannot be lost if one node is compromised.
 This also allows for centralized monitoring.